-Lawrence, MA Regional Center 60 Island Street, Lawrence, MA 01841 • 978-738-0502 • 800-877-4723
+Lawrence, MA Regional Center

+60 Island Street, Lawrence, MA 01841 • 978-738-0502

-In the Fall 2003, Cambridge College opened a regional center in partnership with the City of Lawrence and community organizations.
+Cambridge College Lawrence serves communities throughout the Merrimack Valley and beyond.
 Located in a newly renovated mill on the banks of the Merrimack River in the historic mill district of Lawrence, the facility creates a link between the past and the future.
 The polished wood floors, full-length windows, and brick interior are reminders of the mill's history.
-Wireless Internet connections in new classrooms, the latest techniques in adult learning, and handicapped-accessible facilities create a state-of-the-art learning environment.
+Wireless Internet connections in new classrooms, the latest techniques in adult learning, and handicappedaccessible facilities create a state-of-the-art learning environment.